 Modeling in physics: a story of scales

-• Category: HiPhiS interuniversity seminar
+• Category: HiPhiS Intercollegiate Seminar

-• Dates : March 5, 2025
+• Dates: March 5, 2025

-• Venue: Faculty of Science - Campus Triolet - Bât 5 - Amphi A-5.04 - Place E. Bataillon, Montpellier
+• Location: Faculty of Science - Triolet Campus - Building 5 - Lecture Hall A-5.04 - Place E. Bataillon, Montpellier

-HiPhiS lecture (History & Philosophy of Science) by Annick Lesne, theoretical physicist, CNRS research director at LPTMC Paris-Sorbonne and IGMM Montpellier.
+HiPhiS (History & Philosophy of Science) lecture by Annick Lesne, theoretical physicist, CNRS research director at LPTMC Paris-Sorbonne and IGMM Montpellier.
 Free admission.

 Summary

-Created in 2009 and supported by the Montpellier universities and the Maison des Sciences de l'Homme de Montpellier, HiPhiS is a high-level inter-university popularization seminar on contemporary science, which aims to draw the attention of the entire university community (teachers and students) to the interdisciplinary interest and philosophical stakes of the research carried out in the teams and laboratories of our universities, as well as in the international scientific community.
+Created in 2009 and supported by Montpellier universities and the Maison des Sciences de l'Homme de Montpellier, HiPhiS is a high-level inter-university seminar on contemporary science, which aims to draw the attention of the entire university community (teachers and students) to the interdisciplinary interest and philosophical issues of the research carried out in the teams and laboratories of our universities, as well as in the international scientific community.

 Receive a weekly summary of the UM agenda

-* By entering your e-mail address you agree to receive the weekly UM agenda summary by e-mail and you acknowledge our privacy policy.
-You can unsubscribe at any time using the unsubscribe link or by contacting us by e-mail.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.